Texas energy freeze stretches to sixth day, raises Mexico's ire

 Texas is the nation’s biggest fossil fuel energy producer, but its operators, unlike those in North Dakota or Alaska, are not used to frigid temperatures.

-The Houston Ship Channel, a key export waterway, was shuttered again on Wednesday evening, but that was because refineries were not loading enough vessels and not due to the weather, a Houston Pilots dispatcher said.
+The Houston Ship Channel, a key export waterway, had reopened on Thursday, but there was hardly any vessel traffic.
+With temperatures expected to drop overnight, the port may need to be shut again, said J.J.
+Plunkett, chief operating officer for Houston Pilots.

-“We have two departures at 09:30 (local time) this morning and two inbound vessels who are waiting for the water levels to come up,” the dispatcher said.
+“The hydrocarbon water lines are frozen and the cargo cannot be loaded,” he said.
+“This time of the year, we generally have 60 ships in and out the channel; last night we had only 9.”

-Next-day power for Thursday at the ERCOT North hub, which includes the cities of Dallas and Fort Worth, were mired near a record high of $8,800 per MWh hit in the last session.
+Next-day power for Thursday at the ERCOT North hub, which includes the cities of Dallas and Fort Worth, were mired near a record high of $8,800 per MWh hit the previous day.
 Prices were below $50 per MWh before the cold blast.

-Reporting by Jennifer Hiller and Gary McWilliams in Houston; additional reporting by Marianna Parraga and Diego Ore in Mexico City and Scott DiSavino in New York; editing by Richard Pullin and Jonathan Oatis
+Reporting by Jennifer Hiller and Gary McWilliams in Houston, Arpan Varghese in Bengaluru; additional reporting by Marianna Parraga and Diego Ore in Mexico City and Scott DiSavino in New York, Swati Verma and Diptenu Lahiri in Bengaluru; editing by Richard Pullin, Aurora Ellis and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.